aspose-zip/Aspose-Zip-Reference-Tutorials/zip/english/net/other-compression-techniques/open-gzip-archive/_index.md

 ### Q5: How do I purchase Aspose.Zip for .NET?

 A5: Visit [Aspose.Zip Purchase](https://purchase.aspose.com/buy) for information on licensing and purchasing options.

+## Conclusion

+You’ve now seen how to **create gzip archive ASP.NET** projects and extract GZip files using Aspose.Zip.
+This straightforward approach lets you handle compression efficiently, whether you’re building a web API, a background service, or any ASP.NET‑based solution.
+Explore the other features of Aspose.Zip to compress multiple files, work with ZIP archives, or integrate encryption.

+---

+**Last Updated:** 2025-12-18
+**Tested With:** Aspose.Zip for .NET 24.12 (latest at time of writing)
+**Author:** Aspose

 {{< /blocks/products/pf/tutorial-page-section >}}